impero-com/docker-image-tools/README.md

 The workflow will build the Docker image if necessary, and push it to Docker hub.

 ### Compile binaries
-The tools will be built on every commit, and provided as artifacts.
+The tools will be built when `scripts/build.sh` or `scripts/export.sh` change, or when a new image has been built.
+They are provided as artifacts.

 ### Release
 If a commit is tagged, the workflow will run, and a new release will be created.
 The tools will be uploaded as assets in the release.
 The release will have the same name as the tag.